cncf/tag-contributor-strategy/governance/reviews/template.md

 The following issues have been identified that need to be resolved before [project milestone or other requirement]:
 <!--- The items in the list should be summarized, have a prioritized ordering and are expected to be considered blockers to project advancement.
 For each item in this list, a corresponding detailed description should be placed in the Findings table.
 Note that which items are required depends on the project's maturity level.

-Items in the "Governance Findings Table" at the bottom with "Blocker" importance should be reported here as must-fix items.
+Items in the "Governance Findings Table" at the bottom with "Critical" importance should be reported here as must-fix items.

 If there are no must-fix items, do not delete the section but write that there are no must-fix items.
 --->